Nicks182/MFD_Thingy/README.md

 # MFD_Thingy
 Web Based Multi-Function Display for Sim games... or any games.
+It's basically a virtual keyboard as the buttons you press on the HTML page ends up simulating a keypress on the PC.
+You can link multiple keys to one button as well.

 NOTE: I slapped this together in less than a week mostly for my own use.